Ger Manley

-Ger Manley (born 13 January 1968) is an Irish former hurler and Gaelic footballer.
+Gerard Manley (born 13 January 1968) is an Irish former hurler and Gaelic footballer.
 At club level he played with Inniscarra, Midleton and Muskerry and was also a member of the Cork senior hurling team.

 Playing career

 Manley first played Gaelic football and hurling with the Inniscarra club.
 He won a Mid Cork JAFC title with the club in 1989, while he also lined out with the Muskerry divisional team as a dual player.
 Manley first appeared on the inter-county scene as a member of the Cork minor team that won the 1985 All-Ireland MHC title.
-He progressed onto the under-21 team and was at centre-forward on the team that beat Kilkenny in the 1988 All-Ireland under-21 final.
-Manley made his senior team debut againts Waterford during the 1987–88 league, however, it took a number of years before he established himself on the team.
+He progressed onto the under-21 team and was at centre-forward on the team that beat Kilkenny in the 1988 All-Ireland Under-21 HC final.
+Manley made his senior team debut against Waterford during the 1987–88 league; however, it took a number of years before he established himself on the team.
 In the meantime, he won an All-Ireland JFC with the Cork junior football team in 1990.
-Manley won a Munster SHC in 1992, however, Cork lost the subsequent All-Ireland final to Kilkenny.
+Manley won a Munster SHC in 1992; however, Cork lost the subsequent All-Ireland SHC final to Kilkenny.
 He added a National League title to his collection in 1993.
 Manley ended his club career as a goalkeeper with Midleton.

-Management career
+Managerial career

 Manley first became involved in team management and coaching at various level with Midleton.
-He was a selector with the Cork under-21 hurling team that was beaten by Tipperary in the 2007 All-Ireland minor final.
+He was a selector with the Cork under-21 hurling team that was beaten by Tipperary in the 2007 All-Ireland MHC final.
 Manley subsequently spent two years as manager of the team.
 He later took charge of a number of club sides, including Kilbree and Slieve Bloom.

+In December 2023, Manley was announced as the manager of the Cork senior camogie team.
+He had roles with the side under previous manager, Matthew Twomey, and was appointed for a two-year term, for the 2024 and 2025 seasons.